MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 They're all passed!
 Awesome!

-Now to make it more rebust, I'm gonna add some more test cases to the list.
+Now to make it more robust, I'm gonna add some more test cases to the list.

-First, the UnauthorizedUser case, where we use a token of a different user who's not the owner of the account.
+First, the `UnauthorizedUser` case, where we use a token of a different user who's not the owner of the account.
 Let's say the username is "unauthorized_user" for example.
 In this case, we expect the response status code to be `http.StatusUnauthorized` instead of `OK`.
 And we can remove